top of page

 1. Check the links in an email to understand if they are legitimate

 Watch this short video to help identify which links are likely to be from a scammer.
-This stops us from mistakenly giving information away.
+This helps us avoid falling for phishing which is a type of scam where scammers try to trick us into giving away personal information like passwords or bank details.

 2. Secure your email account/s with two-factor authentication